HaywardMorihara/2021FebGameJam/README.md

 # Notes:
 ## TODO
-- Sound Effects (check out opengameart.org)
 - Music
 - Level redesign (corners can be cut, diagonals not needed, blank levels boring new mechanic, diagonals are actually faster, more levels, each level should subvert or introduce a new mechanic, Shave off time allotted so that you need the absolute optimal path to make more of a challenge.
 Multiple walkers? multeipl destinations?)
 - May want to consider improving the visuals (clear that blocks BLOCK)
+- Make game playable right on Itch.io
+- Publish to Android store
+- Polish itch page (screenshots)
+- Game over / win sound effects (opengameart.org)
+- Change foostep sound effects

+# Probably Won't Do
 - There isn't one way to solve the problem.
 It's kinda fun to see other solutions.
 What could I do with this?
 Make a leaderboard? (could give me practice setting up a server, if I want that)
-- Make game playable right on Itch.io
-- Publish to Android store
-- Polish itch page (screenshots)

-# Probably Won't Do
 - Gameplay video/trailer
 - Improve HUD (Make it clear that you've won vs loss)
 - Worldbuild?